Rich2/openstrat/README.md

 **5. Strat**
    - **ostrat.pStrat** depends on geom, pCanv and pGrid and pEarth
      * Flags.
      * DemoCanvas for graphics elements.
      * Odds and ends.
    - **ostrat.pGames** A number of rudimentary games and applications depending on some or all of the above packages.
 The intention is to factor out common functionality and classes.
      * ostrat.pGames.pWW2 A grand strategy world War 2 game, using the hex tiled world terrain map.
      * ostrat.pGames.p1783 A grand strategy game, also using the world map starting in 1783.
-     * ostrat.pGames.p305 A grand Strategy Game set in 305BC, using part of the world map.
+     * ostrat.pGames.p305 A grand strategy game set in 305BC, using part of the world map.
      * ostrat.pGames.pZug A 20th century squad based strategy game using hex tiles.
-     * ostrat.pGames.pCiv A civilisational development game using hex tiles.
+     * ostrat.pGames.pCiv A human history 4x development game using hex tiles.
      * ostrat.pGames.pDung A Square tile based dungeon game.
      * ostrat.pGames.pCloseOrder.
 Pre modern close order formation based battles, not using tiles.
      * ostrat.pGames.pSpace A solar system app.